believeinlain/hands-on-rust/README.md

 Apparently you can reformat your code to standard formatting simply by running `cargo fmt`.
 That's an awesome feature.

 `&mut` is passed before a variable to let the function take ownership of the variable, but then return ownership when it returns.
 This is called "borrowing".

+Optional parameters are passed with chained function calls, in something called the "builder pattern".